-Your power of attorney, you’ll first need to fill out a revocation of power of attorney form.
+To revoke power of attorney, you’ll first need to fill out a revocation of power of attorney form.
 Your form will identify the following basic elements:

 - Former Agent: name of person previously allowed to act on the Principal’s behalf

 - Principal: name of person previously wanting assistance with business or legal matters

 - Effective Date: when the Revocation begins, usually immediately